HabitatMap/HabitatMap/pages/privacy_policy.md

     USB Storage: To attach photos to notes, the AirCasting app requests permission to read the contents of your USB storage.
   </p>

-  <h3 class="heading heading--small">2.
+  <h3 class="heading heading--small p--body">2.
 Data Received by HabitatMap from Third Parties</h3>
   <p class="p--body">
 HabitatMap may also be considered as the controller of the personal data you provide to the operators of the systems you use that are integrated into the AirCasting app, e.g. Android (Google LLC).
 This may include data such as your IP address or your device identifier.
 Despite being considered as the data controller, HabitatMap has no direct access to this data, meaning the data are not visible to HabitatMap.
 However, the processing of this data is necessary to enable the proper functioning of the HabitatMap AirCasting mobile app.</p>